yl5682/ecds-open-access-exhibition-online-archive/README.md

 # open

+This is the OpenAccess Exhibition redesigned and developed for an online archive.
+It is built in Ember as a single page application.
+Graphics and flyer pages are from the original exhibition per requirements.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.